 Fundamental and technical analysis are key financial market approaches that enable traders and investors to understand factors influencing diverse assets, companies, and currencies before investing.
-Investors and forex traders use these market evaluation methods to make price predictions and decide how to enter the market to take advantage of the insights gained by assessing the markets using these two methods.
+Investors and traders use these market evaluation methods to make price predictions and decide how to enter the market to take advantage of the insights gained by assessing the markets using these two methods.

 Fundamental analysis is a comprehensive study of macroeconomic data, financial information, and qualitative factors to discover an asset’s intrinsic value.
 The key components of fundamental analysis are macroeconomic indicators, financial performance metrics, industry analysis, and other qualitative and external factors that impact asset prices and performance.